iphong/esp-visual-led/README.md

 # Visual LED Implementation for ESP32/ESP8266 Micro Controller

-1. LED POI
+* LED RGB
-2. LED FAN
+* LED POI

 ## The Challenges

-1. Control an array of 36 WS2812B leds for display visual graphics
+* Control an array of 36 WS2812B leds for display visual graphics
-2. Serving a web application for uploading & managing visual content
+* Serving a web application for uploading & managing visual content
-3. Multiple devices must be in perfect synchronized playback
+* Multiple devices must be in perfect synchronized playback

 Using just a single ESP8266 micro controller.